top of page

 4. Think About Maintenance and Access

-Easy access to screens, rotors, and hammers matters when downtime costs you money.
+Easy access to screens, rotors, and hammers is essential, as downtime costs money.
 Look for features like:

 • Quick-change screens